Frequently Asked Questions

 How long is the fellowship?

-The fellowship is twelve months.
+The fellowship is 9-12 months.
 All fellows are subject to a 3 month probationary period.

 When will the fellowship start?

 The fellowship starts annually in March.
-The 2023 fellowship will begin on March 1st 2023.
+The 2023 fellowship begins on March 13th 2023.

 Is the fellowship paid?